HVAC System Design: Why Engineering Simulation is a Must

 5. Trusting Simulation

 Simulation technology is a valuable part of the design process.
-When considering industry purposes, HVAC systems design specialists should make use of the virtual prototyping offered by Computer-Aided Engineering.
+When considering industry purposes, HVAC system design specialists should make use of the virtual prototyping offered by Computer-Aided Engineering.
 There are many traditional simulation software packages available on the market with a wide range of available features and capabilities.

 Many of these technologies are, however, inaccessible to most professionals and companies due to the large upfront investment that is required, lack of technical expertise, and accessibility restrictions.